lRomul/argus-freesound/README.md

 ![spectrograms](readme_images/spectrograms.png)

 The source code of 6th place solution [public LB] for [Freesound Audio Tagging 2019](https://www.kaggle.com/c/freesound-audio-tagging-2019).
-The target of competition is to develop an algorithm to tag audio data automatically using a diverse vocabulary of 80 categories.
-The main research question addressed in this competition is how to adequately exploit a small amount of reliable, manually-labeled data, and a larger quantity of noisy web audio data in a multi-label audio tagging task with a large vocabulary setting.
+The aim of the competition is to develop an algorithm to tag audio data automatically using a diverse vocabulary of 80 categories.
+The main research problem in this competition is to adequatly exploit a small amount of reliable, manually-labeled data, and a larger quantity of noisy web audio data in a multi-label audio tagging task with a large vocabulary setting.

 ## Solution